CroisiEurope: Destinations

 In France, CroisiEurope sails on the Seine, the Rhône, the Gironde, the Loire and the Rhine; in Italy, on the Po; in Spain, on the Guadalquivir; in Portugal, on the Douro; in Germany, Belgium, and the Netherlands, on the Rhine; in Germany, Austria, Hungary, Serbia, and Romania, on the Danube; and in Germany, on the Havel and the Oder.

 CroisiEurope also has two coastal ship, the MS Belle de l'Adriatique and the MS Belle des Océans, which operates in the Mediterranean, the Adriatic, the Aegean and the Atlantic.

-CroisiEurope is expanding its offer by offering cruises on iconic rivers from around the world.
-Its routes include the Mekong in Asia, the Nile in Egypt, the Amazon in South America and the Chobé in southern Africa.
-These cruises allow you to explore distant regions and discover their cultural and natural riches.